red-starter/colossal-koalas/README.md

 ### Gulp Scripts

 Several useful developer scripts are configured in `gulpfile.js`.
-You must configure a `.env.json` for these to work, however, which will contain the same environment variables required for the server to run normally.
+You must configure a `.env.json` for most of these to work, however, which will contain the same environment variables required for the server to run normally.
 See `example.env.json` for a template.

+`gulp style` will run jscs (if you have it installed) and attempt to fix all style errors automatically.
+Errors that it can't fix automatically will be displayed.

 `gulp start` will run the local server in production mode without you needing to manually set the environment variables.